Lawlez/dev.lwlx.xyz/md/blog/Sick-Security-and-Dev-Tools.md

 canonicalUrl:
 ---

-# sickTools

-a collection of useful, special, or just cool tools to use and try to get more done in less time.

----

 ## AppSec Tools

 - [x] [lynis](https://github.com/CISOfy/lynis) | `active` |: Security auditing tool for Linux, macOS, and UNIX-based systems